Justice of the peace

-A justice of the peace (JP) is a judicial officer of a lower or puisne court, elected or appointed by means of a commission (letters patent) to keep the peace.
+A justice of the peace (JP) is a judicial officer of a lower court, elected or appointed by means of a commission (letters patent) to keep the peace.
 In past centuries the term commissioner of the peace was often used with the same meaning.
 Depending on the jurisdiction, such justices dispense summary justice or merely deal with local administrative applications in common law jurisdictions.
 Justices of the peace are appointed or elected from the citizens of the jurisdiction in which they serve, and are (or were) usually not required to have any formal legal education in order to qualify for the office.
 Some jurisdictions have varying forms of training for JPs.

-History
+History in the United Kingdom

-In 1195, Richard I ("the Lionheart") of England and his Minister Hubert Walter commissioned certain knights to preserve the peace in unruly areas.
+In 1195, Richard I of England and his minister Hubert Walter commissioned certain knights to preserve the peace in unruly areas.
 They were responsible to the King in ensuring that the law was upheld and preserving the "King's peace".
 Therefore, they were known as "keepers of the peace".

 An act of 1327 had referred to "good and lawful men" to be appointed in every county in the land to "guard the peace"; such individuals were first referred to as conservators of the peace, or wardens of the peace.
 The title justice of the peace derives from 1361, in the reign of Edward III.
 The "peace" to be guarded is the sovereign's, the maintenance of which is the duty of the Crown under the royal prerogative.
 Justices of the peace still use the power conferred or re-conferred on them since 1361 to bind over unruly persons "to be of good behaviour".
 The bind over is not a punishment, but a preventive measure, intended to ensure that people thought likely to offend will not do so.
 The justices' alternative title of "magistrate" dates from the 16th century, although the word had been in use centuries earlier to describe some legal officials of Roman times.

 In the centuries from the Tudor period until the onset of the Industrial Revolution, the JPs constituted a major element of the English (later British) governmental system, which in modern times has sometimes been termed a squirearchy (i.e., dominance of the land-owning gentry).
 For example, historian Tim Blanning notes that while in Britain the royal prerogative was decisively curbed by the Bill of Rights 1689, in practice the central government in London had a greater ability to get its policies implemented in the rural outlying regions than could contemporary absolute monarchies such as France – a paradox due especially to JPs belonging to the same social class as the Members of Parliament and thus having a direct interest in getting laws actually enforced and implemented on the ground.